theangrytech-git/az-104-training/environment/2. Exam Answers/Managing Identifies and Governance.md

 5. Save the changes.

 **Assign Roles for Storage Blob Data Contributor:**
-1. Go to the "Access control (IAM)" section of Storage Accounts in UK South and UK West.
+1. Go to the "Access control (IAM)" section of Storage Accounts in UK South and North Europe.
 2. Click on "Add role assignment."
 3. Choose "Storage Blob Data Contributor" role.
 4. Add the "Data Uploaders" security group as a member.